- Caribbean Resort Vacation for Solo Parents

-Like Palace, Grand Palladium has resorts in Mexico.
-Jamaica and the Domican Republic that are built with families in mind.
-Look for a kids waterplay area, a robust kids club, lots of facilities like a teen gane roo and soccer fields and multiple pools; some reserved for adults so you can splash away with abandon in the others.
+Grand Palladium has resorts in Puerta Vallarta and Cancun, Mexico; Jamaica and the Domican Republic that are built with families in mind.
+Look for a kids waterplay area, a robust kids club for tots as young as 1YO, facilities like a teen game room and soccer fields and multiple pools; some reserved for adults so you can splash away with abandon in the others.
 Several of the resorts have shows and meals with the resort mascot Raggs and his friends.
-These are by far the most family oriented.

-The Details: Up to two kids can stay for free in a room with one or two adults.
+The Details: Up to two kids can stay for free in a room with one or two adults at the brand’s Cancun, Riviera Maya and Puerta Vallarta all-inclusives.
 All the rooms seems to be capped at two kids, though.
 If you have three or more I would suggest calling and finding out what the added fee would be for having three kids and one adult in a room that sleeps four people.